 Buy extra boxes of healthy snacks like oranges, protein bars or dried fruit.
 Make sure you keep a protein bar in your purse during flu season.
 We all know what it’s like to be in a doctor’s office waiting room.
 You’re stressed out enough, and you don’t want to add “hangry” to the list of symptoms.

 3. Have a Large Supply of Your Essentials

 Go ahead and buy that large pack of toothbrushes.
 Now, I know it seems excessive, but when someone in your household is sick, you have to get rid of that germ carrying weapon.
 Changing out the toothbrushes more frequently during cold and flu season is a smart investment.
 While you are at it, pick up several new tubes of toothpaste.

-Of course, you will want to buy a few hand sanitizers.
+Of course, you will want to buy a few jars of hand sanitizers.
 Buy one to place by the door.
 Buy a travel-sized one for your purse and car.